kmartinet/ssarp/README.md

 area relationships for island-dwelling taxa** using occurrence data from GBIF (Global Biodiversity Information Facility) or the user's own occurrence data.

+The species-area relationship (SAR) is an important metric for quantifying patterns of biodiversity on islands within an island biogeographical framework.
+SARs visualize the relationship between species richness (the number of species) and the area of the island on which they live.

+Additionally, the potential for speciation on islands can be visualized using a speciation-area relationship (SpAR), which plots speciation rates against the area of the island on which the associated species live.
+Creating both a SAR and a SpAR for taxa on a given archipelago can help researchers answer questions about the drivers of biodiversity in their systems (e.g., Is there a threshold for island size at which point _in situ_ speciation drives species richness in the archipelago?).

-Species- and speciation-area relationships are useful for determining whether biodiversity is distributed in an unusual way in a given island system (e.g., species richness decreasing as islands get larger instead of increasing).
+SARs and SpARs are also useful for determining whether biodiversity is distributed in an unusual way in a given island system
+(e.g., species richness decreasing as islands get larger instead of increasing).
 An unusual trend in these relationships may be indicative of habitat loss or a negative impact of non-native species.